USCIS Announces Changes to the U.S. Citizenship Test — What Applicants Need to Know

 Tips for Preparing for the Current or New Test

-Take practice tests for both the civics and English sections.
+Utilize practice tests for both the civics and English sections.
+This will help you gauge your understanding and readiness.

 Get Legal Help for Your Citizenship Application